sabbir-063/Shiritori-Game/README.md

 ## Features
 - Turn-based gameplay with automatic turn swap.
 - Word validation using DictionaryAPI.
-- Separate word history for each player (scrollable, fixed size).
+- Separate word history for each player.
 - Countdown timer for each turn.
 - Score tracking and display.
 - Start button to begin the game.
-- Responsive, modern UI with Tailwind CSS.

 ## Setup & Usage
 1. **Install dependencies:**